Skip to contentSkip to navigation

 Bourgie Hall’s programming also brings out astonishing connections between music and art collections.
 To be discovered at the concerts or during events in the Museum’s exhibition rooms!

-The following is a selected list of individual performers and ensembles who are regular guests at Bourgie Hall:
+The following is a selected list of renowned musicians and ensembles who have performed at Bourgie Hall:

 Credit